top of page

 CONNECT WITH US

 And we promise that you do not need to use a message in a bottle!
-Just email us at hans.haecker@path.utah.edu or fill in the contact form below.
+Just email us at hans.haecker@path.utah.edu

 We are located in room 1520 on the first floor of the Emma Eccles Jones Medical Research Building on the upper campus of the University of Utah.
 For information on public transportation and parking options please see the commuter services website